bernard357/shellbot/docs/EXAMPLES.buzz.rst

     engine.set(
         'bot.store.planets',
         ['Mercury', 'Venus', 'Moon', 'Mars', 'Jupiter', 'Saturn', 'Uranus', 'Neptune'])

-Keep in mind that the list of available planets evolve over time, since some of them can be nuked by end users.
-So, if Mercury is blasted in one channel, and Neptune in another channel, there is a need for independent management of planets across bots.

 The function ``bot.recall()`` can then be used to retrieve the list of planets.
 This is exactly what is done for the command ``planets``::